FAQ

 expands the <cexpr>

 ).
-By default, this setting works really well for C-like languages, but it can be cumbersome for other languages.
+By default, this setting works really well for C-like languages, but it can be cumbersome for others.
 To handle that, you can tweak the value for the 'iskeyword'

 option (see :h 'iskeyword'